Types of Nanny Jobs and Your Steps

 MORE ABOUT OUR SCREENING AND BACKGROUND CHECKS

-Our basic criteria for a nanny is that she have two years of recent professional childcare experience, multiple (non-relative) references that can be verified, the ability to work legally in the US and in most cases have a car.
-Nannies are required to become certified in infant and child CPR and submit to drug testing at the family’s request.
+Our requirements for a nanny include two (2) years of recent professional childcare experience, multiple (non-relative) references that can be verified, the ability to work legally in the US and in most cases have a car.
+Nannies are required to become certified in infant and child CPR.
+You may also be asked to submit to drug testing at the agency’s request.
 Since each family has individual needs, we rely on the family to give us their own specific criteria on their “ideal” nanny, and then do our best to match nannies with their own “ideal” family.

-- Comprehensive Application: Nannies are required to complete an extensive application and questionnaire.
+- Comprehensive Application: Candidates are required to complete an extensive application and questionnaire.

-- Personal Interview: The Nanny Network interviews all nanny candidates – in most cases personally – and occasionally over the phone or Skype.
+- Personal Interview: The Nanny Network interviews all candidates – in most cases personally – and routinely over Zoom or Skype since March 2020.

 - References Personally Verified: References are personally verified by The Nanny Network.

-- Thorough Background Check: Nannies are hired conditionally, pending the outcome of a criminal background investigation, including verification of date of birth and social security number.
+- Thorough Background Check: Candidates are hired conditionally, pending the outcome of a criminal background investigation, including verification of date of birth and social security number.